Teradata/stacki-ace/README.md

 > You'll be asked to change your password.

-* Copy ISOs to the frontend:
+* Copy the Stacki ACE ISOs to the frontend:

   ```
   os-7.3-7.x.armv7hl.disk1.iso